Describes how major projects are secured and financed. Explains activities of the multilateral development banks in and other aid-funded projects.

 - Training Institutes

 A temporary deposit in the form of a bank guarantee for one to three percent of the value of the tender is required to bid.
 The registration application forms indicate the regulations for capital, employees, and infrastructure required for classification of companies into different grades.
 Each project is assigned a tender grade depending on the sector.
 For example, a large construction contract may require increased capital requirements and higher grades for bidding companies.
-Local SMEs may receive a bidding preference in government tenders within a 10 percent price differential.
-Contracts awarded through the Tender Board comply with Omani Standard Forms and Conditions, based on the International Federation of Consulting Engineers (FIDIC) standards.
+Local SMEs may receive a bidding preference in government tenders within a 10-percent price differential.
+Contracts awarded through the Tender Board comply with Omani Standard Forms and Conditions, based on the International Federation of Consulting Engineers standards.
 Contracts are often, but not necessarily, awarded to the lowest bidder.
 After notification of an award, final negotiations concerning clarifications and adjustments take place before the contract is executed.

 Bidders must generally reside in Oman or have a local agent named in the bid.
-U.S. companies can register a 100-percent U.S.-owned company without a local partner.
+U.S. companies can register a 100-percent, U.S.-owned company without a local partner.
 Other foreign companies can participate in the tenders as follows:

-- If the tender board announces an international tender (typical for large infrastructure projects), an international company or institution not registered in Oman may participate provided that it registers in accordance with Omani regulations within a period of 30 workdays from the date it is notified of being awarded the contract.
+- If the tender board announces an international tender (typical for large infrastructure projects), an international company or institution not registered in Oman may participate if it registers in accordance with Omani regulations within a period of 30 workdays from the date it is notified of being awarded the contract.
 U.S. companies can register for tenders without a local partner.